-No matter what issues you are anticipating in your divorce case, one of the dedicated Skokie divorce lawyers at the Arami Law Office can discuss your case with you today and can begin providing you with experienced representation.
+No matter what issues you are anticipating in your divorce case, one of the dedicated Skokie divorce lawyers at Arami Law, Inc. can discuss your case with you today and can begin providing you with experienced representation.
 Most legal matters that arise in a Skokie divorce will be governed by the Illinois Marriage and Dissolution of Marriage Act (IMDMA).
 With years of experience serving clients throughout Cook County with divorce matters under the IMDMA, we are prepared to represent clients in Skokie with all aspects of a divorce case from start to finish.

 When you are just beginning to think about the divorce process in Skokie, you might have heard about an important difference between a contested and uncontested divorce.
 The difference is this: An uncontested divorce is one in which the parties have reached an agreement about every single issue that is part of the divorce case (from the division of marital assets and debts to the allocation of parental responsibilities), while a contested divorce is one in which the parties disagree about at least one issue in the divorce.
 Even if parties agree to most matters but disagree about one thing (such as the allocation of parental responsibilities), they will have a contested divorce.